godot-dimensions/g4mf/specification/specification.md

 G4MF uses materials to define the appearance of surfaces.
 Each material is made of multiple channels, each of which may have a separate color, texture, and more.
 Materials are referenced by mesh surfaces, which are contained in meshes.
 Material channels may have per-cell colors, per-edge colors, per-vertex colors, and/or texture mapping, each of which points to an accessor that encodes the data.

 For convenience, the details of how materials work are described in a separate file: [G4MF Material](parts/mesh/material.md).

+### Deformation

+G4MF meshes may be deformed by skeletons and blend shapes.

+Skeletons are made of joints that are attached to bone nodes in the scene hierarchy, where mesh vertices are weighted to them, as detailed in [G4MF Skeleton Skinned Mesh Deformation](parts/mesh/skeleton.md).

+Blend shapes allow for per-vertex deformations to be applied to meshes, as well as per-vertex-instance deformations for normals and texture coordinates, as detailed in [G4MF Blend Shape Mesh Deformation](parts/mesh/blend.md).

+Skeletons and blend shapes may be used to represent rigs and facial expressions of characters/avatars, as detailed in [G4MF Characters/Avatars](parts/mesh/character_avatar.md).

 ## Physics